Alfa-class submarine: Hull

 Like most Soviet nuclear submarines, Project 705 used a double hull, where the internal hull withstands the pressure and the outer one protects it and provides an optimal hydrodynamic shape.
 The gracefully curved outer hull and sail were highly streamlined for high submerged speed and maneuverability.

 Apart from the prototypes, all six Project 705 and 705K submarines were built with titanium alloy hulls, which was revolutionary in submarine design at the time due to the cost of titanium and the technologies and equipment needed to work with it.
 The difficulties in the engineering became apparent in the first submarine that was quickly decommissioned after cracks developed in the hull.
 Later, metallurgy and welding technology were improved and no hull problems were experienced on subsequent vessels.
-American intelligence services became aware of the use of titanium alloys in the construction by retrieving metal shavings that fell from a truck as it left the St. Petersburg ship yard.
+American intelligence services confirmed their suspicions about the use of titanium alloys in the construction by retrieving metal shavings that fell from a truck as it left the St. Petersburg ship yard.

 The pressure hull was separated into six watertight compartments, of which only the third (center) compartment was manned and others were accessible only for maintenance.
 The third compartment had reinforced spherical bulkheads that could withstand the pressure at the test depth and offered additional protection to the crew in case of attack.
 To further enhance survivability, the ship was equipped with an ejectable rescue capsule.